chriskacerguis/codeigniter-restserver/README.md

 A fully RESTful server implementation for CodeIgniter using one library, one config file and one controller.

+## Important!!

+CodeIgniter 4 includes REST support out of the box and therefore does not require the RestServer.

+See the documentation here: [RESTful Resource Handling](https://codeigniter4.github.io/userguide/incoming/restful.html)

 ## Requirements

 - PHP 7.2 or greater